New Norfolk

 Employment conditions in New Norfolk face significant challenges, ranking among the bottom 10% of areas assessed nationally

-New Norfolk has a diverse workforce with both white and blue collar jobs, well-represented essential services sectors, but an unemployment rate of 7.9%.
-As of June 2025, 3,259 residents are employed while the unemployment rate is 3.8% higher than Greater Hobart's rate of 4.1%, indicating room for improvement.
+New Norfolk has a balanced workforce with white and blue collar jobs, prominent essential services sectors, and an unemployment rate of 7.9% as of June 2025.
+There are 3,259 residents employed, with the unemployment rate being 3.8% higher than Greater Hobart's rate of 4.1%.

-Workforce participation lags behind Greater Hobart at 53.7%.
-Employment is concentrated in health care & social assistance, construction, and retail trade.
-Construction stands out with employment levels at 1.6 times the regional average.
-Professional & technical services have a limited presence at 2.4%, compared to the regional average of 6.6%.
+Workforce participation is lower at 53.7%, compared to Greater Hobart's 61.6%.
+Key employment sectors include health care & social assistance, construction, and retail trade.
+Notably, construction jobs are 1.6 times the regional average.
+However, professional & technical services have limited presence with only 2.4% of jobs compared to the regional 6.6%.

-The area may not offer sufficient local employment opportunities, as evidenced by the difference between Census working population and resident population counts.
-Between June 2024 and June 2025, New Norfolk's labour force decreased by 1.6% while employment declined by 0.5%, leading to a 1.0 percentage point drop in unemployment.
-In contrast, Greater Hobart saw employment contract by 1.5%, the labour force fall by 1.6%, and unemployment decrease by 0.2%.
-State-wide, Tasmania's employment grew by 0.77% year-on-year (adding 1,170 jobs) as of Sep-25, with an unemployment rate of 4.3%, outperforming the national average of 0.26%.
-National employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to New Norfolk's employment mix suggests local growth of approximately 6.3% over five years and 13.3% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localized population projections.
+The area may offer limited local employment opportunities as indicated by Census data.
+Between June 2024 and June 2025, New Norfolk's labour force decreased by 1.6%, while employment declined by 0.5%, leading to a 1.0 percentage point drop in unemployment.
+In contrast, Greater Hobart saw employment contract by 1.5% with a 1.6% decrease in labour force and a 0.2 percentage point fall in unemployment.
+Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% growth over five years and 13.7% over ten years nationally.
+Applying these projections to New Norfolk's employment mix suggests local growth of approximately 6.3% over five years and 13.3% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment